matildepanarra/UniMate/README.md

 ### Tracking Expenses

 **Method 1: Manual Entry**
-1. Navigate to the "Track Expense" page
+1. Navigate to the "Expenses" page
 2. Fill in: amount, category, date, and description
 3. Click "Add Expense"